-Studies performed in animal models have shown that apoptotic induction37 produced by mistletoe extracts rich in triterpenes were greater, and also that these extracts improved efficacy against malignant melanoma when compared with conventional extracts which reduce tumour angiogenesis38.
+Studies performed in animal models have shown that apoptotic induction37 produced by mistletoe extracts rich in triterpenes was greater, and also that these extracts improved efficacy against malignant melanoma when compared with conventional extracts, which reduce tumour angiogenesis38.
 Another component called Viscotoxins may also have tumour-inhibiting and immune-stimulating properties39.
-However, the pro- and anti-proliferative effects produced by mistletoe extracts produced depended on dose40.
+However, the pro and anti-proliferative effects produced by mistletoe extracts produced depended on dose40.
 Mistletoe-induced immune stimulation may explain physical improvements that contribute to increased quality of life in cancer patients34.

 Mistletoe extracts inhibit CYP3A4 and may, therefore, affect intracellular concentrations of drugs metabolised by this enzyme.
 However, in vitro studies show this effect only happens in very high doses and is unlikely when used in clinically relevant concentrations41,42.

 Raw mistletoe contains toxic constituents.
 Possible adverse effects of mistletoe treatment for cancer include injection site reactions, chills, and fever19,21,43-45.
-Long-term use may also reduce T-cell function in cancer patients46, but the majority of reactions were mild to moderate and dose-related46.
+Long-term use may also reduce T-cell function in cancer patients, but the majority of reactions were mild to moderate and dose-related 46.

 These brands are manufactured in Germany.
-Although each brand does have their own way of production, both do carry out manufacture and quality control procedures according to legal regulations and in strict adherence to international standards and rules of “good manufacturing practice”, i.e. the GMP guidelines.
+Although each brand does have its own way of production, all do carry out manufacture and quality control procedures according to legal regulations and in strict adherence to international standards and rules of “good manufacturing practice”, i.e. the GMP guidelines.
 These regulations are applied and continually updated according to the most current knowledge and technology.